 In Georgics, the poet Virgil used oscillum to describe a small mask of Dionysus (or Bacchus) hanging in a sacred grove in the countryside and dancing about in the wind.
 From the original Latin noun, a verb arose in the same patrician language to describe something that moves back and forth like a pendulum, like a set of wind chimes, clothes on a line or a child's swing.
 Thence came the verb scillti, which describes the action of rotating from side to side.
 At the end of all our wordy explorations lies the noun oscillation, first seen in 1658, and its verb form oscillate, both words connoting swinging movement of some kind.

 The word's origins are both mythic and intriguing.
-When I see it in print or hear it spoken aloud, my thoughts wander off toward a carved wooden mask of a god, dangling from a tree in the ancient Roman countryside and swaying in the wind.
-Who would ever have guessed that vineyards and grapey Bacchanalian doings are associated with the simple act of something swinging to and fro in the breeze?
+Seeing it in print, or hearing it spoken aloud, my thoughts wander off toward the carved wooden mask of a god, dangling from a tree in the ancient Roman countryside and swaying in the wind.
+Who would ever have guessed that vineyards and grapey Bacchanalian doings could be associated with the simple act of something swinging to and fro in the breeze?

 Why such a word this morning and honor it with a Friday Ramble?
 The weather here has been erratic in the last week or so, swinging (or oscillating) wildly between snow and rain, icy cold and mild temperatures, brilliant sunlight and days of murky twilight.
 The situation will continue for a while longer, and both rain and snow are may be in the cards for the next week.